synthels/daphne-x86_64/README.md

 #### Building limine

 building limine is really simple.
-All you have to do is run `make` from inside the `kernel/arch/x86_64/limine` directory.
+All you have to do is run `./autogen.sh` and then `make` from inside the `src/kernel/arch/x86_64/limine` directory.

 #### Building the kernel